 I chose DuPont’s Drainwrap which has a slightly crinkled surface to facilitate water drainage behind the siding.
 With help from friend Bob Rowen, we got a nice tight fit around corners and secured it with caps.
 Simple stapling wouldn’t hold up in my windy location.
 We kept clear of window and door openings.

 The caulk/tape/housewrap method takes patience and many steps.
-There are other ways to air seal including sheet foam, spray foam, fluid-applied membranes and peel-and-stick sheets—which may be more expensive in material but may save on labor.
-What I’ve chosen is simple, economical, and easy to execute or adapt when future changes are made.
+There are other ways to air seal including sheet foam, spray foam, fluid-applied membranes and peel-and-stick sheets—all more expensive in material but may come with a savings in labor.
+What I’ve chosen is simple, readily available, and easy to execute or adapt when future changes are made.

-When spring comes around we’ll install vertical wood and horizontal cement board siding.
-The siding are the first line of defense against rain, wind, and snow.
+When spring comes around we’ll install a combination of vertical wood and horizontal cement board siding.
+Siding is the first line of defense against rain, wind, and snow.
 Any water that sneaks past will hit the housewrap and drain down.
 If the housewrap is breached, the plywood can take the blow.
 Each layer deflects water and wind, and does so while staying vapor-permeable.
 Any moisture that’s absorbed can eventually evaporate.
 The wall can dry to the exterior when the sun comes out and warms surfaces.
 Or it can dry to the interior when the indoor air is warmer and drier than the outdoor air (more on this in a later post).